taitulism/Bootstruct/README.md

 	};
 ```
 will log (on a GET request):
-path/to/www/index.js
+ &nbsp; path/to/www/index.js
-path/to/www/get.js
+ &nbsp; path/to/www/get.js

-BTW, If **any** reserved name file gets bigger, you can turn it into a folder:
+BTW, If **any** reserved name file gets bigger, you can turn it into a folder.

-Before:
 ```
 ├── app
 │   ├── index.js